Labor market activity

 The remuneration and working conditions of engineers and other technical experts are affected in two ways:

 - by negotiating the best possible employment and collective agreements for the members

 - influencing legislation on matters that are relevant for the protection of members’ interests

 At the core of promoting members’ interest in the labor market is the collective agreements (TES and VES) negotiated approximately every 2 to 4 years.
 As part of the agreement process, employers’ and employees’ organizations agree on sector-specific salary increases, working hours, holidays, and holiday pay, as well as sick pay and family leave pay.

 The collective agreement depends on the employer’s industry and organization.
 The employer has the primary right to choose the applicable collective agreement.

 Most of the employment terms come from collective agreements.

-The Union of Professional Engineers is often asked to comment on draft legislation regarding working life.
-In addition to providing these comments, the Union of Professional Engineers influences the work of engineers and other technical experts through its work and research, as well as through its participation in the public debate on working life and working conditions.
+The Union of Professional Engineers in Finland is often asked to comment on draft legislation regarding working life.
+In addition to providing these comments, the Union influences the work of engineers and other technical experts through its work and research, as well as through its participation in the public debate on working life and working conditions.

 Lobbying at the workplace and local agreements